-D. At no time shall the county have in effect more than six_three permits, which_shall_not_consisting_of_exceed_addedocuments. a maximum of two_one_permits_in_any_one_each of the areas shown in Exhibit A (West County) or in Exhibit B (East County) at the end of this chapter_but in no event shall the total number of permits for all areas shown in Exhibit A (West County) exceed four or the total number of permits for all areas shown in Exhibit B (East County) exceed two.
+D. At no time shall the county have in effect more than six-five permits, which shall not exceed a maximum of two ene two permits in any one of the twothree areas shown in Exhibit A (West County) or a maximum of two permits in the area shown in Exhibit B (East County) at the end of this chapter.
+In no event shall the total number of permits for all areas shown in Exhibit A (West County) exceed three.
+In no event shall the total number of permits for all areas shown in Exhibit A (West County) exceed four or the total number of permits for all areas shown in Exhibit B (East County) exceed two.
 No permit shall be issued in any portion of the unincorporated area that is not within one of the areas delineated in Exhibit A or Exhibit B.